seed-rs/seed/examples/el_key/README.md

 ![Catd table](public/card-table.png)

-To select a card, click on it with the mouse button.
+To select a card, click it with the mouse button.
-You can also change the order of the enabled cards by dragging them with the mouse.
+You can also change the order of enabled cards by dragging them with the mouse.

-Upon appearance or replacement, the outline of the card is highlighted in red.
+Upon appearance or replacement, an outline of the card is highlighted in red.
-If the card is updated in-place, then you will see a smooth transition between the old and new colors.
+If a card is updated in-place, you will see a smooth transition between the old and new colors.
-So you can distinguish which cards were replaced, and which were updated in-place.
+This way you can distinguish which cards were replaced, and which were updated in-place.

-The rotating circle inside the card shows the time since the appearance or replacement of this card.
+A rotating circle inside a card shows the time since the appearance or replacement of this card.

 #### Control buttons

-Next you can see the control buttons.
+Then you can see the control buttons.

 ![Control buttons](public/control-buttons.png)

-So you can rotate the cards or their colors, shuffle the cards or their colors, enable and disable the cards, deselect all cards and reset the state.
+They rotate cards or their colors, shuffle them, enable and disable selected cards, deselect all cards and reset their state.

-Rotating cards or colors shifts cards or colors by one so that the last card or color becomes the first.
+Rotating cards or colors shifts them by one and the last card or color becomes the first.

 Shuffling reorders cards or colors at random.

 Rotation and shuffling is applied to the selected and enabled cards, or to all enabled if no cards are selected.
-Enabling and disabling apply to selected cards.
+Enabling and disabling is applied to selected cards.

 #### Options